takac/vim-spotifysearch/README.markdown

 Just hit enter to have the song played by spotify.

 <img src="screenshot.png" height="80%" width="80%" alt="screenshot"/>

+### Region Configuration

+To filter the results appropriate to your region add the line below to your `.vimrc` with the correct country code.

+    let g:spotify_country_code = 'GB'

 ### Installation
 I recommend installing using [Vundle](https://github.com/gmarik/vundle):